Emmelie de Forest

-Emmelie Charlotte-Victoria de Forest (born 28 February 1993) is a Danish singer and songwriter.
+Emmelie Charlotte-Victoria de Forest (born 28 February 1993) is a Danish-Swedish singer and songwriter.
+She represented Denmark in the Eurovision Song Contest 2013 with the song "Only Teardrops" and went on to win the competition.

-She represented Denmark with the song "Only Teardrops" in the Eurovision Song Contest 2013 in Malmö, Sweden, winning the contest.
-Her debut album Only Teardrops was released on the Universal Music label on 6 May 2013.
-Her sophomore studio album History was released through the Swedish independent label Cosmos Music on 9 February 2018.

 Personal life

 De Forest was born in Randers, Denmark, to a Danish mother, Marianna Birgitte Gudnitz and a Swedish father, Ingvar de Forest (1938–2010).
 Following her parents' divorce when she was young, she grew up with her mother in Mariager, Denmark, and in Stockholm, Sweden.
 She had previously claimed that she was a great granddaughter of Edward VII of the United Kingdom (and thus a great-great-granddaughter of Victoria of the United Kingdom and Albert, Prince Consort).
-Danmarks Radio used the story of her claim to royal ancestry in its promotion of the Dansk Melodi Grand Prix, although the claim has been discredited by researchers.
+DR used the story of her claim to royal ancestry in its promotion of the Dansk Melodi Grand Prix, although the claim has been discredited by researchers.

 Music career

 Early career

 De Forest began singing at the age of nine and sang with her mother in the Steve Cameron Gospel Choir for several years.
 From the age of 14, she began performing at music festivals and small venues with Scottish folk musician Fraser Neill.
 According to Neill, they made an album together titled Emmelié de Forest and Fraser Neill that sold only 100 copies.
 When de Forest was 18 years old, she ended her collaboration with Neill and moved to Copenhagen to study at the Complete Vocal Institute.